Avispa/qmk_firmware/keyboards/ergodox/keymaps/wasp/readme.md

 ## Changelog:

+#### 2017-06-08 CEST 15:41
+* Swapped Q and F key for the moment.
+* Swapped ALT and GUI key on both thumb clusters.
+* Put Delete key also on the left hand side on the lowest raw to the most right.
+Let's see what I will favor.

 ### 2017-06-06:
 * Switched F and Q key on K.A,Y layout.

+#### 2017-04-09 CEST 03:17
+* Replaced Tab with Esc
+* Replaced F11 with momentary Fn layer (green, s. picture)
+* Swapped X and ß (sz)
+* Replaced upper BS doubled with Win/Gui
+* Changed number row to 9 7 5 3 1 /  0 2 4 6 8
+* Changed F-Keys accordingly

 ### 2016-02-xx:
 * Removed ALT from V and M key again because it lead to too many unintended OS commands while fast typing.

 ### 2016-01-xx:

-* Init layout of basis of algernon's layout and altered heavily.
-Mainly just because of tap toggle functionality and the alted shift behaviour.
-Rest just skeleton.
+* Init layout on basis of algernon's layout but altered heavily.
+Only tap toggle functionality and the alted shift behaviour remained.
+Rest just for used as skeleton.